John Held Jr.: Style

-To some, Held is the F. Scott Fitzgerald of American art in the early to mid-1900s.
-Some critics disagree, claiming that Held's work was too superficial, but Fitzgerald lived a far more tragic and tumultuous life that was well reflected in his writing.
-Held matched Fitzgerald, not in depth of subject, but in skill and honesty.
 Held was unorthodox among the artists of the decade, as he was uninterested in copying European art and made his own way stylistically.
 Pointillism was the only exception as he occasionally painted in this style up until 1931, taking inspiration from Georges Seurat.
 He claimed to be influenced by the Ashcan School early on in his career.
 Held admired the caricatural quality of Greek vase painting.
 He was also inspired by the Mayan geometric designs he saw during his time in Central America in 1917, using them as elements of his art rather than the foundation of it.

 The angular style of Held's drawings depicting the Roaring Twenties has sometimes been incorrectly defined as Art Deco, according to art historian Carl Weidhardt.
-His classic style is represented by the exaggeratedly tall and skinny, yet surprisingly anatomically correct flapper girls that made him famous, shown in minimal detail with a high influence of angle and diagonal lines and a comedic use of color.
-In the midst of his long career, he began to loathe the characters he created, but looking back towards the end of his life, he was amazed by the uproar and social criticism that those daring, young girls evoked.
+His classic style is represented by the exaggeratedly tall and skinny, yet anatomically correct flapper women that made him famous, shown in minimal detail with a high influence of angle and diagonal lines and a comedic use of color.
+In the midst of his long career, he began to loathe the characters he created, but looking back towards the end of his life, he was amazed by the uproar and social criticism that those women evoked.
 Having stated that he wasn't sure whether religion created his interest in geography or vice versa, he was also known for his satirical cartography, which contained cartoons and purposefully unrealistic geographical proportions.

 Throughout his career, Held used woodblock, linocut, bronze, pen, and paint and he painted everything from maps to cartoons, to scenery and accurate animal portraits.
 Even though his art was so varied in style, there was unity in effect.

-Arguing that Fitzgerald christened the Jazz Age, Corey Ford described Held as both the recorder and the setter of popular styles and manners of the era:His angular and scantily clad flapper was accepted by scandalized elders as the prototype of modern youth, the symbol of our moral revolution ...
+Corey Ford described Held as both the recorder and the setter of popular styles and manners of the Jazz Age:His angular and scantily clad flapper was accepted by scandalized elders as the prototype of modern youth, the symbol of our moral revolution ...
 Week after week in Life and Judge and College Humor, they danced the Charleston with ropes of beads swinging and bracelets clanking and legs kicking at right angles ...
 So sedulously did we ape his caricatures that they lost their satiric point and came to be a documentary record of our time.